SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 ### Detecting sequence of entities that can be combined

-This one was way easier than I thought, all we have to do is iterate on the IR blocks given, and match the current entity and the next one with a known pattern.
-Only thing to be aware of is jumping over the instructions we managed to fuse, so that we do not push left over instructions in our optimized IR.
+This one was way easier than I thought, all we have to do is iterate on the given IR blocks, and match the current entity and the next one with a known pattern.
+The only thing to be aware of is jumping over the instructions we managed to fuse, so that we do not push left over instructions in our optimized IR.

 ```cpp
 void IROptimizer::process(